 Chinese medicine can alleviate stress symptoms by releasing endorphins, the body’s own natural painkillers, and improving the circulation of blood and lymphatic fluids which bring fresh oxygen to body tissues.
 This increased oxygen flow eliminates waste products from inside the body, boosts the immune system, and enhances recovery from diseases.
 Chinese medicine also decreases the stress hormone cortisol, lowers blood pressure, reduces heart rate, and relaxes muscle tissue.
 The health benefits offered by Chinese medicine, when used in conjunction with Western therapies, could have a large impact on the well-being and quality of life of active military and veterans.

 For more information on how acupuncture and Chinese medicine can help veterans and others suffering from stress and anxiety, please call American College of Traditional Chinese Medicine at (415) 355-1601 x12.
-For more information on the donation-based ear clinic, or to make an appointment in the College’s full-service Community Clinic, please call (415) 282-9603.
+For more information on the donation-based ear clinic, or make an appointment in the College’s full-service Community Clinic.

 American College of Traditional Chinese Medicine (ACTCM) has provided affordable, quality health care to the public and trained professionals in acupuncture, massage and Chinese medicine since 1980.
 In addition to its graduate curriculum, ACTCM offers continuing education, public education, community outreach and clinical services in acupuncture and herbal medicine.
 ACTCM has been the recipient of many awards for its curriculum, faculty and clinic, and has been voted “Best of the Bay” by both the San Francisco Weekly and the San Francisco Bay Guardian.
 ACTCM is accredited by the Accreditation Commission for Acupuncture and Oriental Medicine and is a private, nonprofit, 501(c)(3) tax-exempt organization.